 A business called “A1 Plumbing” (fictional name) wants to increase traffic to its website by using social networks, especially Facebook.
 They contact us and we ask them what they hope to achieve from these, and especially from Facebook.
 We get the classic answer: “To increase the number of visitors to our site and because Facebook is the best-known social network“.

 Let’s stop for a minute and take a good look at this answer.
-What the business really means to say is that they want to increase the number of visitors to their site so as to increase their sales.
+What the business really means to say is that they want to increase the number of visitors to their site so they can increase their sales.
 Is this point so obvious that there’s no need to spell it out?
 Quite the opposite!
 If the aim is to increase sales, and not «simply» to generate traffic to the site, the strategy has to be selected accordingly.
 Starting with the choice of destination pages for adverts posted on the social networks.
 In fact, if you really want to improve the chances that your visits result in conversions (calls, contact forms, requests for estimates, etc.), then setting up a dedicated destination page will be more effective than just linking to your home page.
 Don’t forget that you should oblige your visitor to make as few clicks as possible to achieve the action you are hoping for.
 Your competitors are only a click away, so let’s make sure that your visitors stay with you!

 Next, let’s look at the choice of social network.
 The default response to this is, of course, Facebook.
 We took as our example a plumbing firm but this point is valid for many other sectors.
 Facebook will not bring you visitors if your business involves plumbing, tax law, health or computer sales (I won’t list them all here).
 Facebook is a social network whose primary aim is to make money bring people together in groups.
 Therefore, if your aim is to attract new potential customers, Facebook will be of no use to you at all.
 I think we can safely say that when someone is looking for a plumber, a lawyer, or a doctor, they are unlikely to do so through Facebook.